miru-y/TheOtherRoles-MR/README.md

 </details>

 # Installation
-## Windows Auto Installation/Updating Using The AmongUsModUpdater
-This tool was made by [Narua](https://github.com/Narua2010) and [Jolle](https://github.com/joelweih).
-It automatically installs/updates the TheOtherRoles mod to the newest version, runs the game and syncs your game options automatically.

-1. Simply get the newest [release](https://github.com/Narua2010/AmongUsModUpdater/releases/latest) of the [AmongUsModUpdater](https://github.com/Narua2010/AmongUsModUpdater)
-2. Unzip the folder and run the **setup.exe**

-If you have problems with the AmongUsModUpdater, make sure to [contact us](https://discord.gg/csa3pHYdPU).

 ## Windows Manual Installation
-1. Download and unzip the newest [release](https://github.com/Eisbison/TheOtherRoles/releases/latest)
+1. Download and unzip the newest [release](https://github.com/miru-y/TheOtherRoles-MR/releases/latest)
 2. Find the folder of your game, for Steam players you can right click in Steam, on the game, a menu will appear proposing you to go to the folders.
 3. Make a copy of your game, it's not obligatory but advised, put it where you want.
 4. Drag or extract the files from the zip into your game, at the `.exe` level.